Samina Ali

 Ammi Keller

-Ammi Keller’s work appears in American Short Fiction, Joyland, and The Best American Nonrequired Reading 2015.
-She has edited fiction, nonfiction, and poetry at Soft Skull Press and St. Martin’s Press, and has received residencies from the Norton Island Colony and Virginia Center for the Creative Arts.
+Ammi Keller’s teaching focuses on the intersection of mindfulness and creative writing.
+Her short stories appear in American Short Fiction, The Common, Vol. 1 Brooklyn, The Best American Nonrequired Reading, and elsewhere.
+She has edited fiction, nonfiction, and poetry for Soft Skull Press and has received residencies from the Lambda Literary Writer's Retreat and the Virginia Center for the Creative Arts.
+Keller was a Stegner Fellow at Stanford.

 Jack Livings

-Jack Livings is the author of the novel The Blizzard Party, and the story collection The Dog, which was awarded the PEN/Robert W. Bingham Prize and the Rome Prize in Literature from the American Academy in Rome.
+Jack Livings is the author of the novel The Blizzard Party and the story collection The Dog, which received the PEN/Robert W. Bingham Prize and the Rome Prize in Literature.
 His short fiction has appeared in The Best American Short Stories and Pushcart Prize anthologies.
-A former contributing editor at The Paris Review, he received an MFA from the Iowa Writers’ Workshop.
+He teaches in the Program of Creative Writing at Princeton.
+Livings is a former contributing editor at The Paris Review.
+He received an MFA from the Iowa Writers’ Workshop and was a Stegner Fellow at Stanford.

 Thomas McNeely